-The 13th Annual Tinnitus Research Initiative (TRI) Conference will take place at Trinity College Dublin, Ireland in June 2023.
+The 13th Annual Tinnitus Research Initiative (TRI) Conference will take place at Trinity College Dublin, Ireland from June 7 to 10, 2023.
 Over the years, the annual TRI conference has attracted scientists, physicians, healthcare professionals and industrialists to influence the tinnitus field.
 This year we envision a unique and historical extension of this gathering to tinnitus patients and caregivers, inviting them to significantly contribute to shaping the field for the generations to come.

 While tinnitus is a common symptom, current-day treatments reduce the impact than specifically address the percept itself.
 Globally, tinnitus sufferers demand a permanent solution to this problem.
 Although market research demonstrates a strong commercial opportunity, the amount of scientific research and financial investment is small compared to other chronic health conditions.
 TRI 2023 aims to bring together world-class scientists, industrialists, clinicians and policymakers, patients and caregivers to address these impending issues thereby seeking to bridge the gap between academia, industry, medicine & society (AIMS).